Get Outdoors program logo with link to the website home page.

 How to Get Started

-Look through the Itinerary (program guide) or the Portals/Keys to Adventure page and choose one of the portals you want to find.
-All the information you need to know about each portal hike can be found on the outside column of each page or on the individual Portal web pages.
+Look through the Sketchbook (program guide) or the Markers/Thumbnails page and choose one of the markers you want to find.
+All the information you need to know about each marker hike can be found on the outside column of each page or on the individual marker web pages.

 2. Find Your Route!

-Find the park location for your portal hike (page 34 in the Itinerary or on the Directions to Parks web page).
+Find the park location for your marker hike (page 34 in the Sketchbook or on the Directions to Parks web page).
 The driving directions will take you right to the parking area for your hike.
 (Please note: not all parks have a specific street address to enter into a map or GPS app, so it is important to follow the directions carefully.)

 3. Ready, Set, Hike!

-The “Keys to Your Adventure” will tell you where to start the hike and give you step-by-step directions to find the hidden portal.
-Take the Itinerary and Rubbing Sheet with you on your hike.
+The “Thumbnails" (to show you the way) will tell you where to start the hike and give you step-by-step directions to find the hidden marker.
+Take the Sketchbook and rubbing sheet with you on your hike.

 4. Know the Code!